Binge eating is a condition that millions of Americans may have. Binge-eating typically involves recurrent episodes of out-of-control eating, with the

 binge eat. |

-If you think you might have binge eating disorder, it is important to know that you are not alone.
-Most people who have the disorder have tried but failed to control
+If you think you might have binge eating disorder, it is important to know that you are not alone and that most people who have this problem have tried but failed to control

 it on their own.
-You may want to get professional help.
-Talk to your health care provider about the type of help that may be best for you.
 The good news is that most people do well in

-their unhealthy eating habits.
-It teaches them how to change the way they act in tough situations.
-It also helps them feel better about their body shape and weight.
+Cognitive-behavioral therapy teaches you how to keep track of your eating and change your unhealthy eating habits.
+It teaches you how to change the way you act in tough situations.
+It also helps you feel better about your body shape and weight.
 Reality

 therapy can also be very effective.

-Interpersonal psychotherapy helps people look at their relationships with friends and family and make changes in problem areas.
+Interpersonal psychotherapy helps you look at your relationships with friends and family and make changes in problem areas.

 Other therapies being tried include weight loss surgery (gastrointestinal surgery); exercise used alone or in combination with cognitive-behavioral therapy; and self-help.
 Self-help